 Biological Teaching Collections

-NCTC maintains museum-quality collections of North American birds, fishes, and freshwater mussels.
-The collections’ primary purposes are to support NCTC identification courses and to serve as a source of biological information for the public through the National Digital Library (USFWS).
-There are approximately 19,650 specimen records in total.
+NCTC maintains preserved collections of North American birds, freshwater fishes and freshwater mussels for use in training.
+The collections’ primary purposes are to support NCTC identification courses and to serve as a source of species information for the public through the National Digital Library (USFWS).
+So far, there are approximately 20,000 specimen records and the collection continues to grow.

 Collection records include scientific and common names, collection locality, and a photograph of the specimen or a representative specimen of the lot (fish only).

 We accept donations of specimens.
-For additional information and guidance, please contact the Scientific Collections Specialist, Andrew Peters, at email@example.com.
+For additional information and guidance, please contact the Science Lab Technician, Michele Atha at firstname.lastname@example.org.

-The National Conservation Training Center's Freshwater Mussel Collection focuses on the fauna of North America, north of Mexico, and comprises approximately 1,150 individual specimens from 160 species.
+The National Conservation Training Center's Freshwater Mussels Collection focuses on the fauna of North America, north of Mexico, and comprises approximately 1,150 individual specimens from 160 species.

 North America has the highest diversity of freshwater mussels in the world (about 300 species) and much of that diversity is concentrated in the southeastern United States.